- All•

 Reward Tracking & Payouts | Real-time attribution; automatic cash, credit, or coupon payouts. | Manual or custom automation needed; higher risk of payout errors. |

-Analytics & Reporting | Built-in dashboard with viral coefficient, top referrers, and ROI. | Requires separate BI work or analytics integration. |
+Analytics & Reporting | Built-in dashboard with metrics, top referrers, and ROI. | Requires separate BI work or analytics integration. |

 Maintenance & Updates | Vendor handles bug fixes, feature upgrades, and security patches. | Ongoing dev resources required for upkeep and scaling. |